 - Leading The Transformation Process– Deming Institute article by John Hunter and video of Barbara Lawton’s presentation at the 1993 Ohio Quality and Productivity Forum conference

-- How to Become Excellent – video of impi! understanding of Operational Excellence
+- How to Become Excellent (at providing customer satisfaction) – video of impi! understanding of Operational Excellence

 - The Toyota Engagement Equation– book by Tracey and Ernie Richardson on Amazon

 - Toyota Kata– Wikipedia article on Mike Rother’s book

 - Six-Sigma– Wikipedia article